-In 2010, Brett co-founded the American Institute with the lofty goal of bringing the American education system closer to Croatia.
-In addition to his many responsibilities here, Brett has also worked as a lecturer at the University of Zagreb’s Faculty of Political Science and the College of International Relations and Diplomacy Dag Hammarskjöld.
-He has also served as a freelance copy editor for GONG, UNDP, the Institute for International Relations, and GiZ, among others.
-A native of Boston, Massachusetts, Brett earned a master’s degree in European and Eurasian studies from George Washington University and is currently pursuing a PhD in international studies at the University of Trento.
-Though no longer teaching courses, Brett remains a vital part of the American Institute’s management team.
+In 2010, our beloved friend and colleague, Brett Campbell, co-founded the American Institute with the lofty goal of bringing the American education system closer to Croatia.
+In addition to his many responsibilities at the American Institute, Brett worked as a lecturer at the University of Zagreb’s Faculty of Political Science and the College of International Relations and Diplomacy Dag Ham-marskjöld.
+He also served as a freelance copy editor for GONG, UNDP, the Institute for Interna-tional Relations, and GiZ, among others.
+A native of Boston, Massachusetts, Brett earned a mas-ter’s degree in European and Eurasian studies from George Washington University and went on to pursue a PhD in International Studies at the University of Trento.